hughyi/hughyi.github.io/README.md

 # Personal Website

-Welcome to the repository for my personal website [link](https://hughyi.github.io/).
+This repository contains the source code for my personal website: [https://hughyi.github.io/](https://hughyi.github.io/).

+The website is based on the template from Jon Barron's public academic website: [https://jonbarron.info/](https://jonbarron.info/)